whyscream/minimal-mvc-framework/README.rst

 Example application
 -------------------

-The directory ``example-app`` is a simple application that has two controllers that show basic usage of controllers and views.
-The ``PersonsController`` also shows usage of a Model populated with a (read-only) JSON data file.
+The directory ``example-app`` is a simple application that has a few controllers that show basic usage of controllers and views.
+The ``PersonsController`` shows usage of a Model populated with a (read-only) JSON data file, while the ``PiesController`` demonstrates an sqlite database.

 Usage
 -----